 - If you smoke we believe that will decrease your platelet count, however, Stacey is getting some great results on some smokers.

 - If you have cancer or have had cancer, you will no doubt have a low platelet count due to your treatments.
-We don’t treat people with cancer with PRP as we prefer not to take a risk in spreading your condition.
+We don’t treat people with cancer with PRP as we prefer not to take the risk in spreading your condition.

 Other Resources You Like to Read: